LuxciumProject/monorepo-one/.github/copilot-instructions.md

 ## Tools and Configurations

+- **PACKAGE MANAGEMENT RULES**:
+  - Inside monorepo-one: Use ONLY Rush commands (rush add -m -p, rush update)
+  - Outside monorepo-one: Use ONLY pnpm/pnpx commands (pnpm add, pnpx)
+  - NEVER use npm, yarn, or npx anywhere
+  - NEVER use pnpm directly inside monorepo-one when exists a rush stack command for the same purpose.

 - **Rush CLI Commands**:
   - **`rush update`**: Install and link dependencies.
   - **`rush build`**: Compile all projects in the correct order.